-Until recently I was CEO of the Blessed Edward Bamber Catholic Multi Academy Trust.
+Until December 2019 I was CEO of the Blessed Edward Bamber Catholic Multi Academy Trust.
 A trust in Blackpool including Christ the King and St. Cuthbert’s Catholic Acadamies – primary schools – and St. Mary’s Catholic Academy is an 11-18 school.
-I chair the Headteachers’ Roundtable Group.
+Currently I engage with schools and school leaders as a speaker, author and tutor on the National College of Education Senior Leaders Masters Programmes (see Leadership Development Programmes 2021).
+I also chair the Headteachers’ Roundtable Group.

-My first and probably only book is titled Liminal Leadership and is available via John Catt Ltd or Amazon.
-Liminal Leadership is based on my reflections of thirty years of leading and learning; it is written for teachers and leaders who want to reflect on their current or future practice.
+My first book was titled Liminal Leadership and is available via John Catt Ltd or Amazon.
+Liminal Leadership is based on my reflections of thirty years of leading and learning.
+A very personal book it describes my own journey as a leader and what influenced it.
+The book concluded with three key bridges – Beyond focus to flow; Beyond Informed to wise and Beyond Ethical to Humane.
+It is written for teachers and leaders who want to reflect on their current or future practice.

 In September 2013, I became Executive Headteacher of St. Mary’s Catholic College and Christ the King Catholic Primary School.
 These two Blackpool school’s first hard federated in January 2009.
 Previously I had been the headteacher of St. Mary’s Catholic College from September 2000 and thirteen years of headship have been a real rollercoaster of a journey.
 St. Mary’s is a hugely exciting place to work.
 We know we need to go the extra mile with our students, staff’s generosity and willingness to work with and for students whilst supporting each other adds to the wonderful ethos that permeates the school.
 Whilst at St. Mary’s I was very involved with the Specialist Schools & Academies Trust.